 It’s cloud-hosted also and only Amazon hosted, there is no quicker connection than an Amazon box to another Amazon box.
 We can respond to other peoples’ price changes immediately.
 A lot of our pricing is pricing upwards.
 If somebody has been competing with you for the Buy Box on price, once that has stopped we price you upwards as quickly as possible.
 That’s the root of what we’re trying to do here –trying to get you the most profit for every product that you sell.

 Victor Corcoran: It’s a very simple, clean software, a wonderful user interface but extremely powerful instant repricing.
 We’ve added India, we’ve got Mexico, it’s a state of the art repricing tool which is simple if you want simple, but powerful if you want to add more complex rules.

-Unlike Fusion, Price Manager has a lot of competition.
+Unlike Fusion, Price Manager has a lot of competition from other repricing tools.
 How do you set yourself apart when someone’s looking for a repricer?

 Ray Nolan: We’ve seen repricers go disastrously wrong.
 There was that incident at Christmas, where people were being repriced down to a penny.
 I’m a long time at this.
 We’re in a world where businesses I’ve been involved in have been doing literally hundreds of millions in sales.
 We know what it takes to run online businesses at scale, this is not something that was knocked up in an afternoon in someone’s bedroom.
 We’ve got a very competent team of engineers.
 We’ve taken this space very seriously, and we want to dominate it.